oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > * https://psirt.domain.tld/advisories/aggregator/csaf/aggregator.json
 > * https://domain.tld/security/aggregator/csaf/aggregator.json

-The file `aggregator.json` SHOULD only list the latest version of the metadata of a CASF provider.
+The file `aggregator.json` SHOULD only list the latest version of the metadata of a CSAF provider.

 *Example 110:*